 Professionals of currency and stock exchange markets have two completely different ways to analyze assets: fundamental and technical.

-A fundamental approach is, in barren style, an “analysis of a combination of factors, which somehow influence an asset price”.
+Fundamental analysis is, in barren style, an “analysis of a combination of factors, which somehow influence an asset price”.
 An object of analysis in this case is the price, meaning that one has to monitor all possible factors that influence its movements one way or another.

 This type of analysis implies that market quotes of an asset (stocks, currencies, etc.) are a realistic recognition of a company’s or a currency’s value.
 This recognition is usually directly connected to the assets that are behind the company (securities) or the country (national currency).
 Fundamental analysis is premised on three different levels.
 The first level is macroeconomic, where an analyst is interested in global factors, from the global economy state in general to some core indicators in particular.
 The second level is industry-specific.
 It is applied to securities and assets relating to precious metals, commodities, etc. The third one is an in-depth analysis of a company applied in some special cases when necessary.
 It can be divided into economic analysis and financial analysis, and both of them are interesting for assessing an issuer.